Scientific-Research/Javascript-Project/README.md

 # Javascript-Project
-Javascript-Project - A project using Javascript programming language
+Javascript-Project - A Weather App project using API in Javascript